Brisbane North Family Lawyers – Handling Your Family Affairs with Diligence

 - A spouses’ settlement could include a portion of his/her ex-partner’s superannuation.

 - A spouse may receive a lesser share in assets and a more significant portion of superannuation.

 The Family Law Act allows de facto and married couples to take part in private financial agreements that can’t be reviewed by a family court.
 Financial agreements deal with how couples plan to divide their superannuation and properties, and assets in case of separation or post-separation.

 - During de facto relationships or marriage (Post-nuptial agreements)

 Financial agreements are technical documents that can only be completed with the help of a North Brisbane lawyer.
 As expert family law attorneys, we provide our clients with legal advice at all stages of the agreement process

 North Brisbane Child Custody Lawyers

-Child custody is among the most challenging issue to resolve.
-Our firm’s divorce lawyers North Brisbane are family-oriented.
+Child custody is among the most challenging issues to resolve.
+Our firm’s divorce lawyers in North Brisbane are family-oriented.
 They are understanding and compassionate when guiding their clients.
 They do this with their best interests, logic, and reason in mind to negotiate the best possible outcomes.

 Our Brisbane Northside child custody lawyers inform clients about their rights and how to achieve them without hurting their semi-friendly relationships with the ex-partners.
 Clients are advised to resolve matters without involving the court through the ‘family dispute resolution’ process, which is compulsory in family law matters involving children.
 The process’s main advantage is helping ex-couples reach agreements quickly, and court costs reduction.

-Our network of Brisbane North family lawyers also helps in drafting flexible parenting plans that allow children to adjust to their new lives before finalizing the child custody process.
+Our network of family law solicitors in Brisbane North also helps in drafting flexible parenting plans that allow children to adjust to their new lives before finalising the child custody process.
 If you need us to help you resolve your family law issues, kindly get in touch with us by email or by calling our number.